peterskim12/elastic-base/README.md

 does not work with default Elasticsearch network setting of only allowing localhost access.
 IP address of 192.168.56.5 is assigned.

+## Prereqs

+The Vagrantfile will provision 3GB of RAM to the VM.
+If your machine doesn't have enough RAM to support running a VM of that size, you can modify this in the Vagrant file.

 ## Steps

 * Install [Vagrant](https://www.vagrantup.com/docs/installation/)